SproutCore

 So, you’re ready to push some code into the public repo?
 Here’s a list of things you can do to make sure your code gets past the review process.

-1 Conform to SC Style Guides
+1 - Conform to SC Style Guides

 Yeah, this is pretty obvious.
 If you haven’t already go read them.

-2 Must Pass JS lint
+2 - Must Pass JS Hint

 • Undefined global vars